Lovely, featured image provided by Melba Bonds

 Our key verse today is a reminder to Christians to keep putting one foot in front of the other.
 Be courageous.
 Stay on the narrow path that Christ has laid before us.
 Don’t be lazy or discouraged.
 Encourage other believers and share the Gospel of Jesus.

-Hebrews 12:13 Walk straight ahead.
+Walk straight ahead.
 Then weak feet will not get worse but will be made well.
+Hebrews 12:13 (WE)

 The photo above shows Eric Liddell, a Scottish Olympian who dedicated his life to Jesus.
 In 1925, he chose to leave his successful sports career to work as a missionary in China.
 He died in a Chinese concentration camp in 1943 from a brain tumor.
-Click the link above to read his story.
+His story is everywhere.
+You should read about him or watch any of the movies made about this stellar life.

 As Eric Liddell departed the United Kingdom for China, he reportedly shouted to the large crowd of fans, “Christ for the world!
 The world needs Christ!”